 Christmas in July isn't just an idea, it's a way of life.
 Visit the North Pole, home of Santa's Workshop, a wonderland of joy where Christmas is celebrated every day!
 Hop on themed rides, watch an elf personalize your very own red Santa hat, and enjoy a Nativity pageant.
 Best of all, you'll be able to meet and feed Santa's faithful reindeer and have an extra special visit with Santa in his festive home.

 Can't make it in the summer?
-Visit the North Pole at its most jovial for the annual Village of Lights.
+Visit the North Pole in the fall and winter, too!
+In the late summer and early fall, enjoy a special breakfast with Santa.
+And in the winter, the workshops is at its most jovial for the annual Village of Lights.
 On select evenings in December, enjoy Santa's Workshop decorated for the holidays, with caroling, hot cookies in the bakeshop, roasting marshmallows over an outdoor fire, and of course, a special pre-Christmas visit with Santa Claus himself.

 Literally one of the oldest attractions in the area, High Falls Gorge is a stunning geologic wonder and very family-oriented.
 Flat trails lead to a loop path that takes you down into a gorge that was created a billion years ago, as well as up over the river, providing great views of a series of four falls, pools, and potholes carved by millions of years of swirling rock and water.
 In summer, test your nerve on a viewing platform with a clear bottom.
 You'll feel like you're floating in air over the rushing water.
 Interpretive displays share the history of the gorge, providing a cool educational experience.
 Top off your visit with a snack in the River View Cafe or picnic under the trees by the banks of the river.